Jump to full remarks

 And when innovation succeeds, it opens up new frontiers of discovery.
 Science and innovation are intertwined in a virtuous cycle.
 It’s a cycle that helps grow our economy, create jobs, expand our knowledge base, and strengthen our communities.

-The goals of the National Council for Expanding American Innovation are critical for the next era of invention and ingenuity.
+The goals of the Council for Inclusive Innovation (CI2) are critical for the next era of invention and ingenuity.
 They are goals that will propel our economy and reinforce our global leadership.

 The council’s focus on developing the human element of innovation is absolutely the right approach.
 The scientific enterprise is about people, and at NSF, we know that when we invest in students and learners, we see results.